LiuJoyceC/Aro/_PRESS-RELEASE.md

-# Arrow #
+# Swap by Aro #

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  Arrow

-## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  Arrow will point to where you need to go and take you there.
+  > Play Swap with a friend, and get to them before they get to you!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.